 The equivalent inductor is: LT = L1 + L2 + L3 + L4 = 5 mH + 40 mH + 20 mH + + 20 mH = 95 mH

-The calculation of the equivalent inductor of a set of inductors in parallel is similar to the calculation of the equivalent resistor of a set of resistors that are in parallel.
+Calculating the equivalent inductance of a set of inductors connected in parallel is similar to calculating the equivalent resistance of a set of resistors connected in parallel.

 The diagram above shows 3 inductors in parallel, and the formula used is: 1/LT = 1/L1 + 1/L2 + 1/L3.